Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Data sets and experimental setting

-\begin{itemize} \item HINMINE (see Section \ref{sec:nr}) uses network decomposition with P-PRS algorithm.
-The embedding with original algorithm produces a matrix of size $|N| \times |N|$. \item HINMINE-PCA uses PCA to reduce the embedding obtained by HINMINE to 128 dimensions. \item NNMF non-negative matrix factorization approaches \citep{fevotte2011algorithms} explore how P-PR vectors can be compressed using non-negative matrix factorization.
-We introduce these additional experiments, so that PCA-based decomposition can be compared with computationally more demanding NNMF---to our knowledge, we are the first to perform such experiments.
-For this task, we use the following NNMF implementations, available as part of the Scikit-learn repository \citep{pedregosa2011scikit}. \begin{itemize} \item The NNMF(r) corresponds to random initialization. \item NNMF(svd) denotes standard Nonnegative Double Singular Value Decomposition. \item NNMF(svdar) is a variant of NNMF(svd), where zeros are replaced with small random numbers. \item NNMF(svda) is a variant of NNMF(svd), where zeros are filled with the average of the input matrix. \end{itemize} \item LINE is one of the first network embedding algorithms \cite{tang2015line}. \item node2vec implemented in C++, compiled on the machine where the benchmarks were evaluated.
-The same exhaustive search options were used as in the original paper \cite{grover2016node2vec}. \item UMAP \cite{mcinnes2018umap} is a recently introduced dimensionality reduction method, which leverages ideas from manifold theory, performs for the embedding task.
-We used UMAP's default parameter setting. \item Label Propagation (LP) \cite{zhu2002learning,kralj2017hinmine}. \item Graph Attention Networks (GATn) \cite{velivckovic2018graph}.
-We employed the PyTorch-Geometric \cite{Fey2019}.
-We trained the models with the stopping criterion of 100 epochs up to 1000 epochs.
+We tested the proposed approach against different baselines outlined below.
+The baselines were selected as they are currently considered as either very weak (random) or strong (node2vec, struc2vec).
+All approaches apart from label propagation are node embedding algorithms.
+For label propagation, the same data splits were used for classification evaluation as for the logistic regression when considering embedding-based learning. \begin{itemize} \item \textbf{node2vec} \cite{grover2016node2vec}.
+This algorithm maximizes the likelihood of preserving network neighborhoods of nodes.
+This is achieved via biased random walk sampling.
+This algorithm is considered a strong baseline for structure-only learning. \item \textbf{struc2vec} ~\cite{struc2vec}. {This algorithm uses a hierarchy-like structure to measure node similarity at different scales and constructs a multilayer graph to encode structural similarities and generate structural context for nodes.
+It remains one of the key approaches capable of including information on structural similarity.} \item \textbf{Label Propagation (LP)} \cite{zhu2002learning}.
+Label propagation is a well-known algorithm for node classification.
+It operates by incrementally sending information from the neighboring nodes to the unlabeled nodes, eventually reaching an equilibrium and yielding the final set of predictions for the masked part of the network. \item \textbf{GraphWave}~\cite{donnat2018} {is a method that represents each node's local network neighborhood via a low-dimensional embedding by leveraging spectral graph wavelet diffusion patterns.
+This is one of the more scalable methods considered in this work.}\footnote{Python 3 implementation used: \url{https://github.com/benedekrozemberczki/GraphWaveMachine}} \item \textbf{Graph Neural Networks} (GAT and GCN) \cite{velivckovic2018graph}.
+We trained the models with the stopping criterion of 100 epochs {for} up to 1000 epochs.
 Due to unstable performance, we report the best performance (epoch scoring best).
-Further, as GATs were not initially implemented for multilabel classification, we extended them so they minimize binary cross-entropy and output a sigmoid-activated space with the same cardinality as the number of targets (the multiclass version does not work for such problems).
-As this branch of models operates with additional features assigned to nodes, and the considered benchmark data sets do not posses such features, we used the identity matrix of the adjacency matrix as the feature space, thus expecting sub-optimal performance rendering this baseline a weak baseline.
-This algorithm was shown to outperform other variants of graph neural networks such as the GCNs \cite{kipf2016semi}, thus is the only GNN approach included as a baseline. \end{itemize}
+Further, as GATs were not initially implemented for multilabel classification, we extended them, so they minimize binary cross-entropy and output a sigmoid-activated space with the same {dimension} as the number of targets (the multiclass version does not work for such problems).
+As this branch of models operates with additional features assigned to nodes, and the considered benchmark data sets do not possess such features, we used the identity matrix of the adjacency matrix as the feature space, thus expecting sub-optimal performance.
+This Algorithm was shown to outperform other variants of graph neural networks such as the GCNs \cite{kipf2016semi} which were also considered under the same training regime. \item {\textbf{Random baseline} which is a random float matrix $\in [0, 1]^{|N| \times d}$.
+The PyTorch-Geometric library was used for the two baselines{~\cite{Fey/Lenssen/2019}}}